-Plug the iPod shuffle into a USB port, and it behaves very much like a standard iPod within iTunes (you must update to iTunes 4.7.1, which is included in the package or available via OS X’s Software Update).
+Shuffling into iTunes Plug the iPod shuffle into a USB port, and it behaves very much like a standard iPod within iTunes (you must update to iTunes 4.7.1, which is included in the package or available via OS X’s Software Update).
 Like other iPods, the player appears in the Source list as a destination for songs in your iTunes library.
 Once you select the iPod shuffle in the Source list, however, you begin to see how it differs from other iPods.

 You can, of course, drag songs manually to the tiny player, but when you select an iPod shuffle in the Source list, you’re greeted by a new Autofill pane at the bottom of the iTunes window.
 Within this pane, you can choose the source for your music—your entire iTunes music library or a particular playlist.
 You can select Choose Songs Randomly, Replace All Songs When Autofilling, or Choose Higher Rated Songs More Often.
 Although you could do the same kind of thing with the Smart Playlist feature on other iPods, this is a more convenient way to go about it.